w3c/encrypted-media/key-rotation.md

 ## Advantages of Using Embedded Keys For Key Rotation

 * **Performance:** By eliminating the need for a network round-trip for every new key, this model prevents playback stutter and stalls, which is critical for live sports and dynamic ad insertion.
-* **Efficiency:** This model avoids the client strom with sharp server load spike when the content key rotates during live streaming events.
+* **Efficiency:** This model avoids the license storm with sharp server load spike when the content key rotates during live streaming events.

 ## Issues with the Current EME spec